 Forgetting a birthday

-Select a swear word, or a bunch of them, that you’d prefer not to hear in your home, and warn your family that they’ll owe a dime to the money box every time they utter one.
+Select a swear word, or a bunch of them, that you’d prefer not to hear in your home, and warn your family that they’ll owe a dime to the swear jar every time they utter one.
 If your folks are in the habit of using strong language, this rule should generate plenty of coins — and quite a few giggles too.